configcat/docs/website/docs/advanced/team-management/saml/overview.md

 ### Prerequisites
 - [Verified domain](/docs/advanced/team-management/domain-verification)
   In order to configure SAML, you have to verify the ownership of the domain that your company uses for email addresses.
-This step is required, because at the beginning of the login process, we use the user's email domain to select the appropriate SAML Identity Provider.
+This step is required because, at the beginning of the login process, we use the user's email domain to select the appropriate SAML Identity Provider.
 - Identity Provider that supports SAML 2.0

 ### Configure a SAML Identity Provider